Southeastern Australian and Tasmanian Shelf Waters IMMA

 Bannister, J. L. 1974.
 Whale populations and current research off Western Australia.
 In The whale problem.
 A status report: 239– 254.
 Schevill, W. E. (Ed.).
 Cambridge, MA: Harvard University Press.

 Burnell, S. R. 2001.
 Aspects of the reproductive biology, movements and site fidelity of right whales off Australia.
-2, 89-102.
+Journal of Cetacean Research and Management 2, 89-102.

 Carroll, E., N. Patenaude, A. Alexander, D. Steel, R. Harcourt, S. Childerhouse, S. Smith, J. Bannister, R. Constantine & C. Scott Baker.
 2011.
 Population structure and individual movement of southern right whales around New Zealand and Australia.
 Marine Ecology Progress Series.
 432:257-68.